bennyhuo/KotlinBlogTranslation/original/Kotlin M13 is out!.md

 More on this is a separate post too.
 ## Tools

 **Compiler daemon.** We announced [support for Gradle Daemon](http://blog.jetbrains.com/kotlin/2015/08/gradle-daemon-support-for-faster-compilation/) a while ago and your feedback has been positive: compilation times seem to go down up to a factor of three.
 We keep working on compilation performance, and since M13 a daemon similar to Gradle’s is used in IntelliJ IDEA as well.
-This feature is marked “experimental” for now, so you need to tick a box in the <em>Preferences</em> dialog to switch it on:
+This feature is marked “experimental” for now, so you need to tick a box in the *Preferences* dialog to switch it on:
 <p>
   Build, execution, deployment -&gt; Compiler -&gt; Kotlin compiler -&gt; Keep compiler process alive between invocations (experimental)
 </p>